gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 Documentation must be delivered whenever:

-- A new or enhanced feature is shipped that impacts the user/admin experience
+- A new or enhanced feature is shipped that impacts the user/admin experience.
-- There are changes to the UI or API
+- There are changes to the UI or API.
-- A process, workflow, or previously documented feature is changed
+- A process, workflow, or previously documented feature is changed.
-- A feature is deprecated or removed
+- A feature is deprecated or removed.

 Documentation is not required when a feature is changed on the backend only and does not directly affect the way that any user or